Photo used with the generous permission of Clinton Gilders. Click on the photo to visit Clinton's Flickr page.

 Females build a nest and lay their eggs in sandy, well drained soil, often in the gravel shoulders of roads.

 Unfortunately, the Dufferin Marsh is divided by two well travelled roads.
 A slow moving turtle is unlikely to complete a road crossing without encountering an automobile.
-Dufferin Marsh Nature Connection members have noticed a significant amount of turtle carnage in 2016, likely because of the increased traffic due to construction and detours.
+Dufferin Marsh Nature Connection members have noticed a significant amount of turtle carnage, likely because of the increased traffic due to construction and detours.

 For starters, slow down and pay attention when driving.
 Turtles are very slow moving animals, and easily avoided by attentive drivers.